chaozznl/chaozzDB/README.md

 - name **!=** elmar *(SQL: name != 'elmar')*
 - name **~=** lma *(SQL: name LIKE '%lma%')*

+> [!TIP]
-A limitation is that the WHERE part of queries only supports *either* the AND-operator or the OR-operator.
+> A limitation is that the WHERE part of queries only supports *either* the AND-operator or the OR-operator.
 They can not be mixed.
 Nor does it respect any left or right parenthesis.

 **Examples:**
 > WHERE user_id = 10 // user_id equals 10